gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 Single/multi axis arm → Linear extension
 =========================================
-Teams are generally advised to stay away from arms and move in the direction of linear slides, primarily due to the issue of complexity.
+.. important:: Teams are generally advised to stay away from arms and move in
+    the direction of linear slides, primarily due to the issue of complexity.
     This is because arms typically are less effective than linear extensions and are harder to implement properly.
 Arms require a high gear ratio, which usually in turn will require an expensive gearbox (e.g.
 `VersaPlanetary <https://www.vexrobotics.com/versaplanetary.html>`_)